 Are there side effects from the procedure?

 The most serious side effect of RIT therapy is reducing blood counts.
 This side effect may occur as late as several months after treatment.
 As with chemotherapy or radiation therapy, this lowering of blood counts may result in bleeding or infection.
 It is important to follow up with your treating physician on a regular basis.
 Frequent blood draws will be performed to monitor your blood count.
-Less common effects include hypothyroidism (where the thyroid gland does not make enough thyroid hormone) or bone marrow damage.
+There is a small risk of bone marrow damage.

 Additional side effects of RIT, which are usually short-term, may include an allergic reaction, fever, chills, low blood pressure, diarrhea and rash.

-Hypersenitivity reactions are rare, with occurrences increasing with multiple therapies.
+Hypersenitivity reactions from the monoclonal antibodies are rare, with occurrences increasing with multiple therapies.
 Typically all patients will be pretreated with acetaminophen (Tylenol®) or diphenhydramine (Benadryl®).